mibuthu/wp-link-view/readme.txt

 == Frequently Asked Questions ==

-= Is it possible to use the shortcode in a widget? =

-Yes, a widget especially for the use of the [linkview] shortcode is included in this plugin.
+= Is it possible to use the shortcode in a widget? = Yes, a widget especially for the use of the [linkview] shortcode is included in this plugin.
 Insert the widget LinkView in your sidebar and set all attributes you want to change in the appropriate field.

-= Is it possible to add multiple slider on one site? =

-Yes, since version 0.3.0 you can use as much sliders as you want on one site.
+= Is it possible to add multiple slider on one site? = Yes, since version 0.3.0 you can use as much sliders as you want on one site.

+= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "sc_linkview" class which located in "php/sc_linkview.php" in the plugin folder and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
+Another possibility would be to call the wordpress function "do_shortcode()".

 == Screenshots ==